 Lead With Your Gifts

-Each of us has what I call "core gifts".
-They aren't the same as talents or skills; they are simply the places within us where we feel and care the most deeply.
-Some examples of core gifts are an innate generosity of spirit, a profound sensitivity to others' feelings, a passion for justice, or a quiet and deep receptivity.
-Our core gifts are as unique as our fingerprints, and when they are treasured and acknowledged, they become the most exciting and straightforward path to intimacy.
+Each of us has what I call "Core Gifts."
+As I explain in my book Deeper Dating, they aren't the same as talents or skills; they are simply the places within us where we feel and care the most deeply.
+Some examples of Core Gifts are an innate generosity of spirit, a profound sensitivity to others' feelings, a passion for justice, or a quiet and deep receptivity.
+Our Core Gifts are as unique as our fingerprints, and when they are treasured and acknowledged, they become the most exciting and straightforward path to intimacy.
 When we honor our gifts, we sense that we have something precious to offer.
 We feel our humanity most strongly in these places.
 It can be terribly painful when the people we love do not value these parts of ourselves.
 So we learn to bury or cover these gifts, or to craft airbrushed versions of them which keep us safe.
 But every layer of cover-up removes us one step further from love.
 We can find passionate--and healthy--love by reclaiming our gifts, and sharing them with those precious people who are capable of treasuring them.

 Discover Your Own Intimacy Lessons